GeorgePearse/umap/README.md

 ## Parametric UMAP

-Parametric UMAP provides support for training a neural network to learn a UMAP based transformation of data.
+Parametric UMAP provides support for training a neural network to learn a UMAP based transformation of data using PyTorch.
 This can be used to support faster inference of new unseen data, more robust inverse transforms, autoencoder versions of UMAP and semi-supervised classification (particularly for data well separated by UMAP and very limited amounts of labelled data).
+The PyTorch-based implementation provides better performance and flexibility compared to TensorFlow.
 See the [documentation of Parametric UMAP](https://umap.readthedocs.io/en/0.5dev/parametric_umap.html) or the [example notebooks](https://github.com/lmcinnes/umap/tree/master/notebooks/Parametric_UMAP) for more.

 ## densMAP